PH-Code-hub/housing_migraion_climate/README.md

 When using or adapting this code, please cite the associated study and repository.
 Suggested repository citation format:

 Habibi-Moshfegh, P. Housing prices, climate risk, and internal migration in Australia: PPML estimation code.
-GitHub repository.
+GitHub repository.10.5281/zenodo.21526163

-The final publication citation and DOI should be added when available.

 Author
 Peyman Habibi-Moshfegh
-Faculty of Engineering
-The University of Sydney

 **Disclaimer**
 This repository provides research code for academic and reproducibility purposes.
 Results depend on the construction, coverage, licensing conditions, and preprocessing of the underlying datasets.
 Users are responsible for verifying variable definitions, model assumptions, data permissions, and the suitability of the methods for their own applications.